Who is eligible?

 Why is the scholarship money paid directly to the school and not to the intern?

 Upon successful completion of the internship, the employer pays the student a $500 bonus.
 The Monroe-Brown Foundation then provides a $500 scholarship that must be paid directly to the school in the student's name.
-Then, two $2,500 payments will also be made to the school in the student's name at the completion of the student's first and second semesters following the internship.
+Then, one $2,500 payment will also be made to the school in the student's name at the completion of the student's first semester following the internship.
 This money is paid directly to the school so that it can be classified as nontaxable income for the student.
 Additionally, because the Monroe-Brown Foundation is a nonprofit, 501(c)(3) organization, it cannot provide any funding directly to the student.

 Yes, each payment of the scholarship from the Monroe-Brown Foundation must go through the school, regardless of whether the student owes money on his or her tuition or if the account is paid in full.
 Scholarship money will be applied to any outstanding balances or fees in the student's account.
 In the case that there is no remaining balance to be paid on a student's account, the school should issue a check for the surplus directly to the student.

 In addition to the money awarded with this program, what benefits do students receive?

 Students chosen to participate in the Monroe-Brown Internship Program will build valuable relationships in Southwest Michigan’s business community, not only at their workplaces, but also at program events and activities available exclusively to this group of students.
 Most importantly, Monroe-Brown internships incorporate hands-on learning of the skills and experience necessary for success in the student's chosen career/industry.